Teaching & Research Interests

 Farhang is a member of the Professional Engineers Ontario (PEO) and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
 In addition, he is a member of the IEEE Computational Intelligence Society, IEEE Robotics and Automation Society, and IEEE Signal Processing Society.
 He has acted as a reviewer for several conferences and journals and has more than 40 papers published in various journals, conferences, book chapters, and technical reports.

-- Farhang's main research areas are artificial intelligence, machine learning, computer vision, and IoT-based 5G networks.
+- Farhang's main research areas are machine learning, computer vision, and IoT-based platforms.